 The University will only consider assigning one additional CAS following a visa refusal and only if the applicant can provide evidence to show there is minimal or no chance of their visa being refused a subsequent time

-Find more information on applying, visit our Tier 4 Student Visa page.
+Find more information on applying for a Tier 4 Student Visa.

 If you require assistance from the University, help and advice is available from our Student Services Centre.